fhoces/fhoces.github.io/about/index.md

 comments: false
 ---

-I am a Postdoctoral Fellow at the [Berkeley Initiative for Transparency in the Social Sciences (BITSS)](http://www.bitss.org/).
+I am a Postdoctoral Fellow at the [Berkeley Initiative for Transparency in the Social Sciences (BITSS)](http://www.bitss.org/) where I work on Open Science and Open Policy Analysis.
 I did my PhD in Policy Analysis at RAND with my dissertation focused on increasing the transparency and reproducibility of policy analysis as a way to strengthen the connection between policy and evidence.
 Before RAND, I studied economics and worked in public policy doing impact evaluations and economic analysis of various social policies.

 Publications
 ============
+1. F. Hoces de la Guardia, J. Hwang, JL Adams, SM.
+Paddock.<a href="https://link.springer.com/article/10.1007/s10742-018-0179-2">Loss Function-based Evaluation of Physician Report Cards</a>.;  Health Services and Outcomes Research Methodology; February 2018.

-1. Parast L, McCaffrey DF, Burgette LF, Hoces de la Guardia F, Golinelli D, Miles J, Griffin BA. <a href="https://link.springer.com/article/10.1007/s10742-016-0168-2">Optimizing Variance-Bias Trade-off in the TWANG Package for Estimation of Propensity Scores</a>.
-Health Services and Outcomes Research Methodology, In Press
+2. Parast L, McCaffrey DF, Burgette LF, Hoces de la Guardia F, Golinelli D, Miles J, Griffin BA. <a href="https://link.springer.com/article/10.1007/s10742-016-0168-2">Optimizing Variance-Bias Trade-off in the TWANG Package for Estimation of Propensity Scores</a>.
+Health Services and Outcomes Research Methodology, December 2016.

-2. Paddock SM, Adams JL, Hoces de la Guardia F. <a href="http://qualitysafety.bmj.com/content/24/2/128.short">Better-than-average and worse-than-average hospitals may not significantly differ from average hospitals: an analysis of Medicare Hospital Compare ratings</a>.
+3. Paddock SM, Adams JL, Hoces de la Guardia F. <a href="http://qualitysafety.bmj.com/content/24/2/128.short">Better-than-average and worse-than-average hospitals may not significantly differ from average hospitals: an analysis of Medicare Hospital Compare ratings</a>.
 BMJ quality & safety, 2015

-3. Hoces de la Guardia, F, Hojman A, Larrañaga O. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1876589">Evaluating the Chile Solidario Program: Results Using the Chile Solidario Panel and the Administrative Databases</a>.
+4. Hoces de la Guardia, F, Hojman A, Larrañaga O. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1876589">Evaluating the Chile Solidario Program: Results Using the Chile Solidario Panel and the Administrative Databases</a>.
 Estudios de Economía, Vol. 38, No. 1, p.
 129, June 2011.